brianclee-gh/cube/client/src/components/Overview/process.md

       [x]      - if no stock this button is hidden
               - if both valid size and quantity it will add to cart

+       Image Component
+       [x]   - Load on default Style
+       [x]    - needs to accept the selected style image array [x]   - First Photo default display
+       [x]     - Other photos as thumbnails on the left hand side [x]     - on Click on thumbnails to update default display

+        [x]    -create active/inactive class css for thumbnail wrappers to display selection